-Some small businesses have reacted to the austere times by discounting heavily to attract cash-strapped customers.
+When times are tough and customers are hanging on to their money, many small businesses react by discounting heavily to attract cash-strapped customers.
 But just because a rival has slashed their prices doesn’t mean that you should

 Start by considering why a competitor has lowered their prices.
 Are they new to the market and trying to distinguish themselves by offering the cheapest product or service?
 Are they launching a new value range because this is what the market wants or have they been forced to slash prices to try and boost dwindling sales?
 They might not have the same reasons as you for considering a price cut.